-Mind Sports South Africa is the largest membership based gaming organisation in South Africa, and is also the official controlling body for Board games, Card games, Esports, Robotics, and historical figure games (or Wargames).
+Mind Sports South Africa is the largest membership based gaming organisation in South Africa, and is also the official controlling body for Board games, Card games, Esports, Robotics, and Wargames.

 - Being part of a community where your club has a real say in how things are done

-- Being able to apply for National Lottery Funding – MSSA member clubs can apply for up to R500,000.00 in funding,
+- Being able to apply for National Lottery Funding – MSSA member clubs can apply for up to R800,000.00 in funding,

 - Being able to get assistance from your local government,